Foreign dividend stocks offer more promise

 Don Schreiber Jr., CEO of WBI Investments in Little Silver, N.J., says U.S. stocks are looking relatively expensive.
-"There are good value-shopping opportunities in international dividend stocks right now," says the co-author of "All About Dividend Investing."
+"There are good value-shopping opportunities in international dividend stocks right now," says Schreiber, the co-author of "All About Dividend Investing."

 Although Schreiber describes himself as a value manager, "We go beyond just the search for value," he says.
 "We buy stocks when they're cheap, when they're trading at a low price from where they normally trade.
 This way you have a high probability of being able to sell to somebody else at a more expensive price."

 Daniel Kern, president and chief investment officer of Advisor Partners in Walnut Creek, Calif., says the key things his firm looks for are "whether the company has a history of paying dividends, whether they have a consistent cash flow necessary to sustain dividends and have a balance sheet to provide a stable business foundation."

 Another strategy is to buy a stock when its yield is low and wait until it goes up.
 Both Novartis, a Swiss pharmaceutical company with a significant presence in the U.S., and Canadian beer company Molson Coors were yielding below their norms in early 2013, but are expected to increase their dividend growth rates over time, according to value manager Karl H. Graf, founder of Graf Financial Advisors in Wayne, N.J.

 "Dividend yield is not our primary consideration," says Graf.
 "Of course, we consider it.
 To us, what matters most is that the dividends are likely to go up year over year.
 What we're interested in is the growth rate and the sustainability of it."